Dylan-Gresham/ISPM-REU/README.md

 ## cpu_vs_gpu.ipynb

-An incomplete Jupyter notebook where I attempted to run inference on both the GPU and CPU to compare runtimes.
-I was able to eventually finish the file on a different device and just forgot to push the changes.
-I'll do so ASAP.
+A Jupyter notebook where inference is run on both the GPU and CPU to compare runtimes.

 ## llagua2-llama3.ipynb